-In 2014-15: Sat out the fall recovering from shoulder injury….has come back to record 72.33 stroke average in five events in the spring…has seven rounds at par or better among his 15 rounds…finished 55th at Palmetto, but did have a second round 69 that gave Larry Penley hope that he was coming back to normal….had consistent tournament at Yale with three straight 72s to finish at +6 and 16th place…shot three under par 213 at ACC Tournament, including final round 69 that was best of the day among Clemson golfers…his play helped Clemson get into a playoff with Georgia Tech…had outstanding performance at NCAA Regional in Chapel Hill, he was five under par 211 after rounds of 72-68-71….that 68 was career best as a Tiger…finished seventh overall with that 211 score, he had a double bogey on 17th hole or he would have finished even higher…was tied for the lead with Maverick McNealy of Stanford, nation’s top player, with four holes left….had a lot of pressure on him that last day as he was the final Clemson player on the course…Tigers entered that last round in sixth place, so they had to make some progress on the last day and they did….has shot 72 or better in eight of his last nine rounds…has 72.8 stroke average for first round and 72.4 in final round…4.74 stroke average on par five holes, tied for second best on the team…his score has counted 10 of 15 rounds this year and 37-43 over two years…has hit fairways on drives 73 percent of the time…has one eagle and 43 birdies so far this year….has six career eagles.
+In 2014-15: Sat out the fall recovering from shoulder injury….came back to record 72.67 stroke average in six events in the spring to rank fifth on the team in stroke average for the year…had eight rounds at par or better among his 18 rounds…finished 55th at Palmetto, but did have a second round 69 that gave Larry Penley hope that he was coming back to normal….had consistent tournament at Yale with three straight 72s to finish at +6 and 16th place…shot three-under-par 213 at ACC Tournament, including final round 69 that was best of the day among Clemson golfers…his play helped Clemson get into a playoff with Georgia Tech…had outstanding performance at NCAA Regional in Chapel Hill, he was five-under-par 211 after rounds of 72-68-71….that 68 was then career best as a Tiger…finished seventh overall with that 211 score, he had a double bogey on 17th hole or he would have finished even higher…was tied for the lead with Maverick McNealy of Stanford, nation's top player, with four holes left….had a lot of pressure on him that last day as he was the final Clemson player on the course…Tigers entered that last round in sixth place, so they had to make some progress on the last day and they did….Clemson's best player at NCAA National at Concession with 223 score, he finished 59th...had opening round 72, the only Tiger to shoot par for the three days...had final round 74, he was only Tiger to break 75 twice... shot 72 or better in nine of his last 12 rounds…had 72.7 stroke average for first round and 72.7 in final round…4.74 stroke average on par five holes, tied for second best on the team…his score counted 13 of 18 rounds this year and 40-46 over two years…has hit fairways on drives 73 percent of the time…had one eagle and 48 birdies for the year….has six career eagles.

 Summer 2014: Played in Palmetto Amateur and had a solid #32 finish…had a 67 in the second round, his top round of the summer…also played in the Player's Amateur, US Amateur qualifier and the South Carolina amateur…started to develop some problems with his shoulder and that limited his play and his effectiveness over the summer.